nicklockwood/ShapeScript/docs/mac/getting-started.md

 Drag your mouse cursor inside the window and you will notice that the three objects appear to rotate.

-You are not actually moving the objects themselves, but rotating the camera around them.
+You are not actually moving the shapes themselves, but rotating the camera around them.
 To reset the view, select `View > Camera > Reset` or press **Cmd-0**.

 To help you orient yourself, you can use the `View > Show Axes` option, which displays the direction of the X, Y and Z axes.